ERISA Council Signals More Work Needed for Retirement Income Products in QDIA

 The Department of Labor’s Advisory Council on Employee Welfare and Pension Benefit Plans, also known as the ERISA Advisory Council, on Thursday held the final discussion in this week’s series centered on retirement income products and their place within qualified default investment alternatives.

-During the discussion, Alice Palmer, the vice president and retirement plan service chief counsel for the Lincoln Financial Group, highlighted key testimony from industry experts, drawing attention to the comparability of retirement income products.
+In response, Alice Palmer, the vice president and retirement plan service chief counsel for the Lincoln Financial Group, highlighted testimony from executives at RTX Corp., which implemented an in-plan guaranteed income solution for employees.
+Those executives drew attention to the comparability of retirement income target date product performance with that of S&P Index TDFs.

-“Whether your money is in a Vanguard fund, or whether your money is in guaranteed income solution, what that translates to in retirement, depending on the product, can be equivalent,” she said.
+“Whether your money is in a Vanguard fund, or whether your money is in target date solution with a guaranteed income component, what that translates to, if liquidated early or in retirement, depending on the product, can be equivalent,” she said.

 Beth Halberstadt, a senior partner in and the U.S. defined contribution investment leader at Aon, echoed Palmer’s concerns, agreeing that there is a significant opportunity for more guidance on retirement and lifetime income options within qualified plans.
 She stressed that the current regulatory framework, particularly Section 404(c) of ERISA, does not provide detailed guidance on how fiduciaries should assess or select these products.